top of page

 I can't get enough of these POC authors!

 The literary landscape has changed immensely since I was young.
-I didn't have the chance to read about characters who looked like me, or who were for the most part, nonwhite in general.
-I took a break from reading for a while, until COVID came and we were all indoors.
+I didn't have the chance to read about characters who looked like me, or who were nonwhite in general.
+I actually took a break from reading for a while, until COVID came and we were all indoors.

 Thus began my journey of re-discovering my love for books, this time even better!
 Because the characters resonated with me.

 This blog is about new authors I've come to know about.
-But Jhumpa Lahiri, Khaled Hosseini, Toni Morrison, the list continues, we can't forgot about the classics!
+But we always have the old-school classics like Jhumpa Lahiri, Khaled Hosseini, Toni Morrison, etc.

 Talia Hibbert

 Honestly though the neurodiversity in women is something we rarely get to see.
-I'm so happy to see happy, hot, autistic people of color living their best life.
-We also got the queer representation, the chronic illness babes, sexy right?
+I'm so happy to see hot autistic people of color living their best life.
+We also got the queer representation, the babes suffering from chronic pain, and more!

 These witty, adorable, diverse books are peak comfort vibes.
 Grab some tea and biscuits and dig in!